prebid/prebid-server-java/docs/developers/code-style.md

 It is strictly prohibited to log any kind of private data about publisher, exchanges or similar sensitive information.
 The idea is to keep this open-source project safe as far as possible.

+### Bidder implementation

+Try to write new bidders in the same manner with existing adapters.
+Utilize sample bidder code or use `GenericBidder` as a reference.</br></br>
+This is needed because bidder adapters tend to be modified frequently.
+In world where each bidder is written using different coding styles and techniques, maintainers would need to spend long time to understand bidders code before adding any modifications.
+On the other hand, if each bidder adapter is written using common constructs, it is easy to review and modify bidders fast.

 ### Tests

 The code should be covered over 90%.